Bisphenol A (BPA)

 When pregnant mice were exposed to BPA, their fetuses showed altered pancreatic development.
 These changes may have implications for both the structure and function of the pancreas in later life (Whitehead et al. 2016).

 When pregnant mice were exposed to BPA, it affected the development of the pancreas.
 For the first month of life, the exposed animals had higher beta cell mass, but at 4 months, beta cell mass was equal or lower than the unexposed controls.
 The exposed mice also had altered fasting glucose levels (García-Arévalo et al. 2016).
 In mice, in utero exposure to BPA caused higher blood glucose, insulin, and cholesterol levels as well as changes to the pancreatic tissue and body weight (Bano et al. 2019).
 BPA affects beta cell development via the estrogen receptor β (ERβ) (Boronat-Belda et al. 2020).
+Usually estrogen is protective to beta cells, but it appears that even though BPA is estrogenic, it is harmful to beta cells, and researchers are trying to figure out why (Babiloni-Chust et al. 2022).

 In zebrafish, embryonic exposure to low levels of both BPA and BPS impaired the normal expression of pancreatic-associated genes, and caused higher glucose levels (Gyimah et al. 2021).